Is Lupron Depot Right for You?

 Other side effects

 Some women may have a light period or

 There is also a possibility of the development or worsening of depression and/or the occurrence of forgetfulness.
 Convulsions have also been observed in patients taking leuprolide acetate.

 Pregnancy while on Lupron Depot

 You should not use Lupron Depot if you are or may become pregnant.
 Lupron Depot is not a method of birth control.
 Even though you may not have periods, unprotected intercourse could result in pregnancy.
-If you are sexually active, it is important that you use a nonhormonal contraceptive (such as a diaphragm or condom) as a preventative measure.
+If you are sexually active, it is important that you use a nonhormonal contraceptive (such as condoms, a diaphragm with contraceptive jelly, or a copper IUD) as a preventative measure.
 If you think you are pregnant during your Lupron Depot therapy, tell your doctor immediately.